olaniyan4m/Thenga-Project/legal/PrivacyPolicy.md

-# 🔐 Pezela Privacy Policy
+# 🔐 Thenga Privacy Policy

 **Effective Date: January 1, 2024**
 **Last Updated: January 1, 2024**

 ## 1. Introduction

-Pezela (Pty) Ltd ("we," "our," or "us") is committed to protecting your privacy and personal information.
+Thenga (Pty) Ltd ("we," "our," or "us") is committed to protecting your privacy and personal information.
 This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you use our mobile application and services.

 ## 2. Information We Collect